Save Money, Save Your Dog.

 Join Our Email List For Discounted Pricing and a Free Guide to the Science of Keto Dog Food.

-In connection with my research for Dogs, Dog Food, and Dogma, I was often told by veterinary nutritionists, non-specialist veterinarians, and other kinds of "experts" that obesity is governed by the "a calorie is a calorie" rule and the notion that carbs are uniquely fattening for dogs is just plain wrong.
+In connection with my research for Dogs, Dog Food, and Dogma, I was often told by veterinary nutritionists, non-specialist veterinarians, and other kinds of "experts" that obesity is governed by the rule of "a calorie is a calorie."
+Over and over again I was told that the notion that carbs are uniquely fattening for dogs is just plain wrong.

-The most common objection I encountered when I pressed the case for the carbohydrate-insulin model of obesity was that there "isn't enough evidence" to support it, particularly in small animals.
+The most common objection I encountered when I pressed the case for the carbohydrate-insulin model of obesity was that there "isn't enough evidence" to support it, particularly in companion animals like dogs.

 I always found that objection odd.
 Because I've spent the past four years reviewing the published literature on the subject, and I can state categorically that the weight of the evidence weighs heavily against the "a calorie is a calorie" hypothesis.